-Government chooses to administer regional investment funding in England through Local Enterprise Partnerships.
+Local Enterprise partnerships have been asked to administer Local Growth Funding on behalf of Government.
 Coast to Capital therefore takes responsibility for the correct administration of public funding streams in our area and commit to ensuring that public resources are managed appropriately.
 We seek to achieve accountability, transparency and value for the money in the work that we do to deliver these.